20 Jul In Search of Better Air

-Flooring industry takes steps that recognize green consumers want products that are Better for People
+Flooring industry takes steps that recognize that consumers want products that are Better for People

 “I don’t really think most flooring customers really care about green,” a rep for a large hardwood manufacturer tells me.
 “The planet just isn’t a priority to them, particularly if an FSC (Forest Stewardship Council) -certified label on the product is going to cost more.”